nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `tk/` - If added, will display a sorting by tank.
 For example, `fish sort by/n` will sort **all** the fishes by name and display the results.
 In comparison,`fish sort by/n tk/2` will **only** sort the fishes in the 2nd tank by name and display the results.

+### Viewing a fish: `fish view`

+View a fish, which displays relevant attributes of the selected fish.

+This command will only display a single fish, making it easier for you to see it's information.

+Format: `fish view <FISH_INDEX>`

+### Listing fishes: `list fishes`

+Lists all fishes owned.

+Use this command to see all the fishes you own across all tanks.

+Format: `list fishes`

 ## Tasks
 These are the routine tasks that all fish keepers have to undertake to keep their fish bright and healthy.
 Create tasks